Wisconsin Department of Children and Families - Division of Early Care and Education

 Parents who work third shift may request an authorization for child care for sleep time based on the parent’s need to sleep to remain employed.
 The local agency will determine a reasonable number of authorized hours on a case-by-case basis.
 The same family may also request child care for the hours of employment.

-Agency workers must consider the maximum hours per day when determining authorized hours (see 16.1.4).
-This maximum includes hours of employment, travel time, and any sleep hours requested by the parent.
+Agency workers must consider the maximum hours per day when determining authorized hours (see 16.1.2).
+This maximum includes hours of employment, travel time, gap time, and any sleep hours requested by the parent.